-The course is named in recognition of Jim and Lois Ackerman's support of Purdue Athletics.
+The course is named in recognition of Jim and Lois Ackerman and their support of Purdue Athletics.

 Information regarding Bill Diddel from billdiddel.com © 2010 Gary Kern, Golf Course Architect